-Japanese vocabulary learning
+Japanese vocabulary

-Learn Japanese vocabulary with spaced repetition
+Learn Japanese vocabulary with readings, not just translations

 FreeLingo App Store screenshot 1 for en-US